Valašské Meziříčí: Sights

 Valašské Meziříčí has a small historic centre formed by the town square and its surroundings, including the Žerotín Castle.
 The town square is lined by preserved burger houses.
 One of the most valuable monuments of the historic centre is the parish Church of the Assumption of the Virgin Mary.
 The originally Gothic church was first mentioned in 1419, after it replaced an old church from the 13th century.
 The Renaissance tower with a portal was added in 1581 and the Baroque Chapel of the Virgin Mary was added in 1681–1682.
 In the mid-18th century, the church was baroque rebuilt.

 The Žerotín Castle is one of the main landmarks of the town.
-Construction of the castle was started by John III of Pernstein in the first half of the 16th century.
-The originally Renaissance castle was baroque rebuilt by the Zierotins.
+Construction of the castle was started by Jan IV of Pernštejn in the first half of the 16th century.
+The originally Renaissance castle was rebuilt in the Baroque style by the Zierotins.
 After it was used as a women's prison and military infirmary in the 20th century, it was reconstructed and today serves as a cultural centre of the town.

-The Kinský Castle was originally a Baroque building which housed the Krásno manor administration.
-In the mid-19th century it was rebuilt by the Kinsky family to an Empire style castle.
+The Kinský Castle was originally a Baroque building that housed the Krásno manor administration.
+In the mid-19th century it was rebuilt by the Kinsky family to an Empire castle.
 Since 1949, the castle has been used as a museum, today the Wallachian Regional Museum.
 Adjacent to the castle is a large English park with valuable tree species, founded at the turn of the 18th and 19th centuries.

 The Moravská gobelínová manufaktura includes a museum of tapestry manufactory and a gallery of modern and historical tapestries.

-The Holocaust Monument from 2004 is located on the site of a synagogue which was destroyed during the World War II.
+The Holocaust Monument from 2004 is located on the site where the synagogue stood until its demolition in 1949.